bigyihsuan/EsotericReaction/README.md

 Equations consist of terms spearated by `+` signs.
 Each term consists of molecules or elements.
 Both can be prepended by a coefficient `N`, which is syntactic sugar for `N` of those terms appearing. (`2H_2` is the same as `H_2 + H_2`.)

-Each element can have a subscript `_N` appended, representing a differing number of arguments. `H` takes either 0 or 1 arguments, while `H_2` takes 2.
-Arguments are filled through additional terms.
+Each element can have a subscript `_N` appended, representing a different function.

 Elements concatenated together are molecules.
 This represents a composition of the elements from left to right: